silicon valley's greatest hits democratize luxury. but not in the way most people think.

 nature never builds generalists. four billion years of evolution and not a single species that does everything well. even humans, supposedly the ultimate generalists, succeed through collaboration and extreme specialization.

-true utility isn't having one person do everything poorly. it's having specialists who excel in their domains - the sommelier who knows every wine, the tailor who cuts the perfect suit, the chef who masters one specific cuisine obsessively.
+true utility isn't having one person do everything poorly. it's the sommelier who knows every wine, the chef who's mastered one specific cuisine obsessively. depth over breadth.

 a truly useful digital assistant won't do everything themselves. they will be experts at execution - knowing who to call, what to delegate, and when to step back.